grpc/proposal/A28-xds-traffic-splitting-and-routing.md

 updating existing children instead of needlessly recreating them when it receives an updated config.

 The policy will create the child policy for each target.
-It will then distribute picks to the child policies based on the specified weights.
+It will then distribute picks to the child policies (that are reporting READY), based on the specified weights.
+Note that this picking behavior is similar to most other gRPC LB policies that only READY child policies are considered during a pick, unlike in Envoy weighted_clusters, where READY and non-READY localities are both considered.

 For the purpose of traffic splitting, the child policy will always be `cds_experimental`.
 But note that this policy can be generalized to have